 The CDO Council was established by statute in the Foundations for Evidence-Based Policymaking Act of 2018 (P.L.
 115-435) 44 USC § 3520A.
 The Council is set to sunset in January 2025, 2 years after GAO completes an evaluation of the council, which is due to Congress by January 2023.

 The Council’s vision is to improve government mission achievement and increase the benefits to the Nation through improvement in the management, use, protection, dissemination, and generation of data in government decision-making and operations.

 The CDO Council shall meet regularly to establish government-wide best practices for the management, use, protection, dissemination, and generation of data; promote and encourage data sharing agreements between agencies; identify ways in which agencies can improve upon the production of evidence for use in policymaking; consult with the public and engage with private users of Government data and other stakeholders on how to improve access to data assets of the Federal Government; and identify and evaluate new technology solutions for improving the collection and use of data.
 The CDO Council shares responsibilities with other interagency councils that conduct and impact data-related activities, including those focused on information technology, statistics, information security, evaluation, privacy, freedom of information, and other government objectives.
 The CDO Council coordinates its activities with these councils and bodies in order to assure that these activities are complementary and carried out efficiently and effectively

 - Meet statutory requirements, including the required report to Congress.

 - Be a community of learning by broadly identifying best practices and resources to facilitate the implementation for the Foundations for Evidence-Based Policymaking Act of 2018.

 - Provide leadership on the delivery of the Federal Data Strategy Action Plan.

-On May 28, 2020, the CDO Council voted to establish a charter.
+In May 2020, the CDO Council voted to establish a charter.